 This technology gap didn’t catch our attention when we first started our firm.
 We didn’t immediately think of ourselves as entrepreneurs or even consider how technology might help us run our new business.
 But, as time went on, we saw that not thinking like a business was hurting us and our bottom line.

 In an attempt to become more efficient, we started outsourcing work.
-We hired a virtual paralegal and a bookkeeper, found some practice management software, and began trying to push out research, writing, and other small (and sometimes big!) matters onto project attorneys.
+We hired a virtual paralegal and a bookkeeper, found software designed for a small law firm like ours, and began trying to push out research, writing, and other small (and sometimes big!) matters onto project attorneys.

 We did this to free up our time for things that were proving very important to our business, like getting more clients through networking and marketing, or taking the occasional restorative vacation or nap.
 Without an extra hand—or five—there were simply not enough hours in the day for us to do all that our business needed us to do.